openpnp/openpnp/User-Manual.md

 # Introduction

 OpenPnP is an Open Source SMT pick and place system designed and built with the hobbyist in mind but with the features and power to run commercial pick and place operations.
-It's goal is to bring pick and place to the desktop of anyone who needs to make more than a few of something.
+Its goal is to bring pick and place to the desktop of anyone who needs to make more than a few of something.

 OpenPnP is made up of three components.
 The hardware, the firmware and the software.
 This User Manual focuses only on the software.
 To get information about the hardware and firmware please visit http://openpnp.org.